aisleron/aisleron.docs/docs/documentation/initial-run.md

 * TOC
 {:toc}

-Click on the desired option to start using Aisleron.
+Tap the desired option to start using Aisleron.

 {: .note }
 Once an initialization option has been selected, the *Welcome* page will not be displayed again.